-- the land, water and atmosphere of the earth; - micro-organisms, plant and animal life; - any part of the combination of the above two bullets and the interrelationships between them; - the physical, chemical, aesthetic and cultural properties and conditions of the foregoing that influence human health and well-being

-Environmental Aspect: Any element of any construction activity, product or services that can interact with the environment.

-Environmental Audit Report: report done by the ECO and submitted by the Applicant to the satisfaction of the Chief Directorate Environmental Affairs, within six months after construction has been completed and also after the site(s) has been rehabilitated.

-Environmental Control Officer: The ECO must be independent and suitably qualified (a diploma or degree in environmental management with at least 5 or more years of environmental site management experience) and must have a sound knowledge of the environment in which the activity will take
+- the land, water and atmosphere of the earth; - micro-organisms, plant and animal life; - any part of the combination of the above two bullets and the interrelationships between them; - the physical, chemical, aesthetic and cultural properties and conditions of the foregoing that influence human health and well-being - Environmental Aspect: Any element of any construction activity, product or services that can interact with the environment. - Environmental Audit Report: report done by the ECO and submitted by the Applicant to the satisfaction of the Competent Authority (DENC) and at intervals as indicated in the Environmental Authorisation (EA). - Environmental Control Officer: The ECO must be independent and suitably qualified (a diploma or degree in environmental management with at least 5 or more years of environmental site management experience) and must have a sound knowledge of the environment in which the activity will take place.
+The ECO should be registered as an Environmental Scientist (in terms of section 20(3) of the Natural Scientific Professions Act, 2003 (Act 27 of 2003)).